A roundtable for New Nurses, Student Nurses, Veteran Nurses, and everyone in between.

 Aw, nutella93, I’m flattered!
 It’s an honor to be followed by you as well.
 I shall try my best to continue supplying useful clinical information, my own experiences, and a bit of humor to my fellow new and student nurses.
 Thanks for reading!

-iamheretoworship-deactivated201 asked: Hi there!
+iamheretoworship-deactivated201 said: Hi there!
 I love this blog, it is so awesome!
 I was just wondering how old you are?
 And where you studied?

 Thanks very much, iamheretoworship!
 Without getting too specific, I’m 23 and studied in the Western New York area.
 Thanks again for the love, and thanks for reading :)